 Description: The Avellanals were a prominent, pioneering family who immigrated to Ybor City in 1904.
 Special Collections maintains the archival collections of two members of the Avellanal family – Dr. José Ramón Avellanal and General José Luis Avellanal.
 Dr. José Ramón Avellanal served as the director of the Centro Español mutual aid society, co-founded the trilingual Ybor City newspaper La Gaceta, and was the owner of El Bien Publico and the Liborio Cigar Company.
 The collection of his personal and professional papers includes diaries, ledgers, pamphlets, certificates, newspaper clippings, correspondence, and a small number of artifacts.
-The General José Luis Avellanal Collection primarily is comprised of correspondence.
+The General José Luis Avellanal Collection primarily comprises correspondence.

 Centro Asturiano de Tampa Collection

 Description: Founded in 1902 by Spanish immigrants, the Centro Asturiano mutual aid society was established as a branch of a similarly named organization in Havana, Cuba.
 Collection items include: the society’s complete membership rolls; cemetery and hospital records; an impressive selection of photographs, many of which have been digitized and made available online; and books from the society’s library.